Grey’s Anatomy actor Eric Dane dies aged 53 after ALS battle

 He played the suave surgeon from 2006 until 2012, returning to the show for a guest appearance in 2021.

-Dane later reached a new generation of viewers when he was cast as Cal Jacobs, the volatile antagonist of the HBO hit Euphoria.
+Dane later reached a new generation of viewers when he was cast as Cal Jacobs, the conflicted antagonist of the HBO hit Euphoria.

 Other screen credits include roles in Charmed, Burlesque, Marley and Me and Valentine’s Day.